-The threshold theorem in quantum computation declares that an arbitrarily long quantum computation can be performed reliably if the failure probability of each quantum gate is less than a critical value.
-Knill used numerical calculations and obtained a threshold of the order $10^{-2}$ \cite{Knill2005} based on a fault-tolerant structure suggested by himself.
-P. Aliferis {\it et al.} reached a threshold of $10^{-3}$ with provable constructions \cite{Aliferis2008}.
+The threshold theorem in QC declares that an arbitrarily long computation can be performed reliably if the failure probability of each quantum gate is less than a critical value.
+Knill has used numerical calculations and obtained a failure probability threshold of the order $10^{-2}$ \cite{Knill2005} based on a fault-tolerant structure suggested by himself.
+P. Aliferis {\it et al.} has reached a threshold of $10^{-3}$ with provable constructions \cite{Aliferis2008}.

-A parameter called permitted depth of logical operation describing the property of a physical realization scheme of QC has been given \cite{Yang2007}: considering that different number state components of the driving field lead to different oscillation amplitudes, which become uncorrelated gradually, we can see that failure probability of quantum logic gates has a theoretical limitation.
-Combing this limitation given by the quantum nature of the field with the threshold theorem in FTQC, we can get permitted depth of logical operation.
+A parameter called permitted depth of logical operation describing the property of a physical realization scheme of QC has been given \cite{Yang2007}: considering that different number state components of the driving field lead to different oscillation amplitudes, which become gradually uncorrelated, we can see that the failure probability of quantum logic gates has a theoretical limitation.
+Combining this limitation given by the quantum nature of the field with the threshold theorem in FTQC, we can obtain the permitted depth of logical operation.
 This parameter limits the number of operations on any physical qubit in one error-correction period.
 Then the permitted depth of logical operation here is less than $10^2$.